OLeandroRodrigues/algorithms-preparation/python/tests/README.md

 ---

 ✨ That’s it!
-With this setup, you can run and extend the Python test suite with confidence.
+With this setup, you can run and extend the Python test suite.